A history of Maidenhead Scottish

 and also at weddings, fetes and festivals in the area.

-In 1976, Cathy Parsons started a children's country dance class,
+In 1976, Kathy Parsons started a children's country dance class,

 which boasted about 20 children.
 During the late eighties and early